IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 I have a question.
 What distinction does one make between "French fries" and "UK chips"?
 I kind of think of "fries" as covering all the ground between shoestring and beefeater, including wedges.
 Potato parallelepipeds, cooked any any kind of oil, usually deep-fried but sometimes roasted in oil or reheated from frozen.
 Obviously there is a huge difference in texture and taste between crisp vlaammse frites in a paper cone and soggy British "and chips" on a page of the Daily Mirror but aren't they essentially the same thing?

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 21:58 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 21:58 (one month ago)

 They aren't generally soggy, the British ones, or they shouldn't be.
 They are p similar to the Belgian ones but not twice or triple fried.
 If you've only had soggy you've had bad chips.